 Wouldn't it be great to relive your classic gaming experiences on a machine that is made for the future?
 Retro Space is a pretty cool piece of furniture.
 The stunning arcade cabinet fits either your 70's retro room or your minimalist interior.
 It is ready to play all the games you know from the past.
 Load it with all your music and movies for use as a media jukebox.
 And feel free to load it with software to add any functionality you might imagine in the future.

-Retro Space has been made in a one-time small production run of 33 cabinets.
-26 were bought by the Dutch Game Garden to promote the best game productions from the Netherlands in an anual event called Indigo Showcase.
-At the moment there are no cabinets for sale, but you can rent a yellow or a blue one.
-If you are interested in at least 5 cabinets, we can make a custom production run suited to your requests.Cabinets are ready to go to the paint shop.
+The Retro Space production counter is at 118 right now.
+The 26 first cabs were bought by the Dutch Game Garden to promote the best game productions from the Netherlands in an anual event called Indigo Showcase.
+We don't keep cabinets on the shelve.
+You can rent a yellow or a blue one for promotional activities in the Benelux and Nordrhein Westfalen in Germany.
+We also build new ones to order according to your preference.
+Give us a call for a quote.Cabinets are ready to go to the paint shop.
 Final assembly of screen, speakers, door and wiring.

 5617 BD Eindhoven